Jailed Nawaz Sharif appears in Pakistan court in remaining 2 graft cases against him

-Pakistan's jailed former prime minister Nawaz Sharif today appeared before an accountability court hearing two graft cases against him and his family, but the proceeding was adjourned till Wednesday following disturbance caused by reports of firing outside the court premises, according to a media report.
+Pakistan's jailed former prime minister today appeared before an accountability court hearing two graft cases against him and his family.

 Sharif, along with his daughter Maryam, 44 and his son-in-law Capt (retd) Muhammad Safdar, 54, are already serving jail terms of 10-years, seven years and one year respectively in the Adiala Jail in Rawalpindi, after an accountability court convicted them on July 6 over the family's ownership of four luxury flats in London.